Gestational trophoblastic disease: Types

+GTD is the common name for five closely related tumours (one benign tumour, and four malignant tumours).
+All five closely related tumours develop in the placenta.
+All five tumours arise from trophoblast cells that form the outer layer of the blastocyst in the early development of the fetus.
+In a normal pregnancy, trophoblasts aid the implantation of the fertilised egg into the uterine wall.
+However, in GTD, they develop into tumour cells.

+Benign tumour

-Here, first a fertilised egg implants into the uterus, but some cells around the fetus (the chorionic villi) do not develop properly.
+The benign form of GTD is a hydatidiform mole.
+Here, a fertilised egg implants into the uterus, but some cells around the fetus (the chorionic villi) do not develop properly.
 The pregnancy is not viable, and the normal pregnancy process turns into a benign tumour.
 There are two subtypes of hydatidiform mole: complete hydatidiform mole, and partial hydatidiform mole.